Eng-Dan/kaggle-happywhale-competition/README.md

 # kaggle-happywhale-competition
-My solution to the Kaggle Happywhale competition 2022
+My initial approach to the Kaggle Happywhale competition 2022